Policies - Residence Hall

 Violent & Sexual Offenders

-Any student or student dependent who has been designated as a violent or sexual offender by a county, state, or federal court and who is requesting housing in University facilities must notify the Residence Life Office of this information prior to execution of the contract.
+Any student or student's dependent who has been designated as a violent or sexual offender by a county, state, or federal court and who is requesting housing in University facilities must notify the Residence Life Office of this information prior to execution of the contract.

-The Residence Life Office must also be notified when a student or student's dependent residing in University residence halls or apartments is designated as a violent or sexual offender within 24 hours following such designation by a county, state, or federal court.
-The University reserves the right to review the student tenant's or student tenant dependent's offender status and the potential risk to the community due to the tenant's or tenant's dependent's residence in the University residence halls or University Villages.
+The Residence Life Office must also be notified when a student or student's dependent residing in University Residence Halls or apartments is designated as a violent or sexual offender within 24 hours following such designation by a county, state, or federal court.
+The University reserves the right to review the student tenant's or student tenant's dependent's offender status and the potential risk to the community due to the tenant's or tenant's dependent's residence in the University Residence Halls or apartments.
 After such review the University may deny occupancy to a tenant or a tenant's dependent based on either offender's designation status.
 A student's failure to provide this required notification may also result in the student's unauthorized occupancy of University premises or other University of Montana Student Conduct Code violations, subjecting the student to Student Conduct Code disciplinary proceedings.

 Weapons, Firearms, Chemicals, Fireworks, & Explosives

-Because of the physical danger, annoyance to residents, and the possibility of fires, possession or discharge of fireworks, noxious chemicals, burning incense, or explosives in the residence halls or on the campus is prohibited.
+Because of the physical danger, annoyance to residents, and the possibility of fires, possession or discharge of fireworks, noxious chemicals, burning incense, or explosives in the Residence Halls or on campus is prohibited.
 The University of Montana offers weapons storage through the UM Police Department.
-Weapons can be stored or checked out Monday through Friday from 8:00am to 5:00pm; special appointment are available upon request.
-Please contact 406-243-6130 or 406-243-6131 (UMPD Dispatch) for additional information or to speak with an officer.
+Weapons can be stored or checked out Monday through Friday from 8:00 am to 5:00 pm.
+Special appointments are available upon request.
+Please contact (406) 243-6130 or (406) 243-6131 (UMPD Dispatch) for additional information or to speak with an officer.